What are the best hunting rifle slings in 2024?

 This particular sling has a novel 10″ extension you can instantly release by simply pulling on a tab.
 Basically, you can sling the rifle across your chest for situations where you want both hands free.
 When you need to get the rifle into action, simply pull the tab to release the sling extension and then slide the rifle off your back and get on target (watch the video below for a demonstration).

 This is another great hunting rifle sling that allows you to easily and comfortably hold the rifle securely on your back so both hands are free.
-It also works just find if you’re wearing a backpack.
+It also works just fine if you’re wearing a backpack.
 With all this in mind, I think this is one of the best rifle slings for mountain hunting and for carrying your rifle comfortably for long distances.

 Like I said earlier, this is one of my two favorite candidates for the title of the best hunting rifle sling overall because it does such a great job of securely and comfortably holding the rifle so you can have both hands free to traverse rough terrain, use binoculars, use trekking poles, etc.